edsu/wikieds/README.md

 # wikieds

-A command line script to summarize the editors for a given Wikipedia article.
+wikieds is a  command line script to summarize the editors for a given Wikipedia article.
 Results are output in Markdown.
 If you have ideas for improving this script please submit an issue ticket.
 You'll see it can take some time to run, depending on the number editors, and their number of edits on Wikipedia.

 Install with